-Previous Academic Year i.
+6. Review of expenditure Previous Academic Year i.
+Quality of teach i.
 Quality of teaching for all Desired outcome Chosen action / approach Estimated impact: Did you meet the success criteria?
 Include impact on pupils not eligible for PP, if appropriate.
 Lessons learned (and whether you will continue with this approach) Cost Good progress CPD - whole staff CPD on maths and reading for greater depth, spelling.
 Training for TAs on effective intervention.
-Programme of peer observations and visits to other schools Continue to provide additional Teacher support in the classes with concentration of PP needs Individualised tuition support for DA children after school.
-Teaching good or better across the school.
-Stable teaching staff and interventions in school.
-Teachers support DA children and progress across the school has shown progress over time.
-Children need to make accelerated progress in order to diminish the differences.
+Programme of peer observations and visits to other schools Continue to provide additional Teacher support in the classes with concentration of PP needs Individualised tuition support for DA children after Teaching good or better across the school.
+Teachers identify and support PP children and progress across the school has shown progress over time.
+Staff need to ensure accelerated progress is now made in order to diminish the differences.
 CPD has been very effective and teaching standards across the school have improved in all areas.
 CPD has been effective across school.
 Teaching is at least good and better.
-Focus on getting teaching from good to outstanding over the next two years. £8000 Improved learning behaviours DA lead teacher to lead whole school work on learning behaviours, through assemblies and use of house point system.
-Focus on children's engagement in and responsibility for own learning - self and peer assessment, learning what to do if they are stuck with their work, learning conferences with teachers.
-Pupil tracking meetings have highlighted some pupils for whom poor learning behaviours are preventing progress (e.g. children lack independence or are easily distracted).
-Children make good progress from their starting points but intervention with lead teachers will help support Although the children are making good progress from their starting points, not enough children are making accelerated progress and attaining GD levels.
-Next year we need to look at the proportion of children attaining the higher grade. £8600 Additional needs are supported effectively.
+Focus on getting teaching from good to outstanding over the next two years. £5000 Improved learning behaviours school.
+DA lead teacher to lead whole school work on learning behaviours, through assemblies and use of house point system.
+Focus on children's engagement in and responsibility for own learning - self and peer assessment, learning what to do if they are stuck with their work, learning conferences with Pupil tracking meetings have highlighted some pupils for whom poor learning behaviours are preventing progress (e.g. children lack independence or are easily distracted).
+Children make good progress from their starting points but intervention with lead teachers will help support New tracking system has been brought in to effectively track pupils working below their expected year group. !-!
+Ta support has been used to target specific targets for these identified children and progress has been made for all pupils concerned.
+Small group work for children working within their current expected year group have been targeted using Quality First Teaching.
+These pupils have been tracked using learning logs and Teacher assessments. £8600 tooohoro 1 teachers.
+Additional needs are supported effectively.
 Small groups in writing and Reading - HA, LA and SEN That children make good or better progress over time.
 Monitor books - linked to the monitoring timetable.
-Ensure SEN children are making good progress overtime as evidenced.
-A greater proportion of children need to attain ARE from the SEN £1000
+Ensure SEN children are making good progress overtime as evidenced. £1000 Individualising support at all levels Small group work to extend children's Reading and personal growth. that children are making progress from their starting point.
+Ensure that children are making progress at the same rate as other children from the same starting points